A temporary food license is issued to a facility that is operated at an event for no more than five consecutive days.

 If utensils, dishes, etc., will need to be washed, three buckets or other containers must be available to wash, rinse, and sanitize them.
 Liquid soap and an approved sanitizer must be available at all times if utensil washing is required.
 Regular (unscented) bleach may be used as a sanitizer.
 Use one tablespoon of bleach per gallon of water.

-A fourth bucket or chemically treated towelettes must be used to wash hands.
+A fourth bucket must be used to wash hands.
 Soap and paper towels must be available at all times if a bucket is used.

 Hot-holding temperatures must be maintained at 135 degrees F. or more.
 Cold holding temperatures must be maintained at 41 degrees F. or less.
 Keep coolers out of direct sunlight to help maintain cold food at the proper temperature.